jrmedd/uxportfolio/content/dvsa/index.md

 ### Manage your vehicle testing – design iteration and development of GOV.UK service

-* The previous phase of the project had helped to identify the service users and their needs, resulting in the design of portal that ATFs could use to manage testing on their sites.
+* The previous phase of the project had helped to identify the service users and their needs, resulting in the design of web portal that ATFs could use to manage testing on their sites.
 * As a user-centred design team, we felt there were aspects of the existing design work that didn't marry up with the findings of the research, and gaps in the documented decision making.
 * Additionally, areas of the site that had already been developed featured numerous accessibility flaws, which weren't helped by a confusing information architecture.
 * As a result, we revisited the designs and A/B tested a version that seemed more consistent with research.
 Happily, we found our [System Usability Scale](https://en.wikipedia.org/wiki/System_usability_scale) scores improved with our changes.
+* I lead the effort to ensure our service met [WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/glance/) AA standard, by contributing as a web developer, manually testing using assistive technology, and planning accessibility research and our full WCAG audit.

 ### Multi-factor authentication research

 {{% video name=`mfa-proto` width=640 alt=`A walkthrough of our authentication prototypes, created in Figma` %}}

 * Users authenticating to use our service are required to use multi-factor authentication (MFA) meaning that they would require the use of a phone to confirm their identity.
-* Making this journey as usable as possible was key, as we tested extensively with users from across the [digital inclusion scale](https://userresearch.blog.gov.uk/2019/02/22/reflecting-on-how-we-developed-the-digital-inclusion-scale/).
+* Making this journey as usable as possible as we knew our users were spread across the [digital inclusion scale](https://userresearch.blog.gov.uk/2019/02/22/reflecting-on-how-we-developed-the-digital-inclusion-scale/).
-* Our designs were tested with users ranging from 5 ("learning the ropes") to 8 ("confident") on the digital inclusion scale.
+* Our designs were tested extensively with users ranging from 5 ("learning the ropes") to 8 ("confident") on the digital inclusion scale.
-* We also had to ensure that our users would be able to access a phone at their workplace, as some sites struggled with phone signal and availability of individual phone lines
+* We also had to ensure that our users would be able to access a phone at their workplace, as some sites struggled with phone signal and availability of individual phone lines.
-* Our resulting service included an ["assisted digital"](https://www.gov.uk/service-manual/helping-people-to-use-your-service/assisted-digital-support-introduction) pathway, where users struggling to authenticate using a mobile could contact the DVSA via a landline and temporarily disable the MFA
+* Our resulting service included an ["assisted digital"](https://www.gov.uk/service-manual/helping-people-to-use-your-service/assisted-digital-support-introduction) pathway, where users struggling to authenticate using a mobile could contact the DVSA via a landline and temporarily disable MFA.

 {{%/ section %}}